 This year I added a little extra flavor power to classic chocolate caramel matzo.
 I made a triple batch to make sure I could send gift bags home after the seder.
 All the toppings were a hit, but the toasted sesame seeds with the milk or dark chocolate is my new favorite.

-6 11 year old son insisted I sprinkle some milk chocolate on too!
+6 11-year-old (He’s now 21) son insisted I sprinkle some milk chocolate on top!
 You decide which way to go.

 Chocolate Caramel Matzo

 4-6 unsalted matzos – Homemade Matzos (Matzoh, Matzah)

 1 cup (2 sticks) unsalted butter or Passover margarine

 1/2 cup chocolate chips, bittersweet, semisweet, milk and/or white (Marcy calls for 1/4 cup but I needed WAY more!)